When are information sessions offered?

 Is one better than the other?

-No. Certain program types are a better fit for certain students than the other based on cost, program components and level of immersion.
-It is best to speak with an education abroad advisor.
+No. Certain program types are a better fit for certain students based on individual needs and requirements such as cost, program components, and level of immersion.
+It is best to speak with an education abroad advisor to determine which option is best for you.

 How do I decide where to study?

-Things to consider are academic compatibility, region/country of interest, language of instruction, cost, and program features.
+Things to consider include academic compatibility, region/country of interest, language of instruction, cost, and program features.

 Am I guaranteed to study at the school of my choice?